Sep 6, 2009read the 12 comments

 Nothing says “I can’t draw” louder than a bunch of zany eye candy without a well-formed structure to hang off.
 If old school means naive, I’m all for being naive!

-Rajesh, Christopher, Tjeerd, Ian, thanks a lot for the comments, guys.
-I hope you’re all enjoying your Friday.
+Rajesh, Christopher, Tjeerd, Ian, thanks for the comments.
+Happy Fridays.